 Here at Rock Creek Wellness, we use the GE Lunar Prodigy for our DXA (Dual Energy X-Ray Absorptiometry) scanning.

 A DXA scan (formerly known as DEXA scanning) is used for a number of applications.
-This FDA approved bone density machine is the go to option for bone density and total body composition testing.
-DXA is so accurate and clinically proven, it has many applications in healthcare to diagnose and manage illnesses.
+This FDA-approved bone density machine is the go-to option for bone density and total body composition analysis.
+DXA body composition testing is so accurate and clinically proven, it has many applications in healthcare to diagnose and manage illnesses.

 The DXA scan accounts for your body’s tissue variations and accurately measures: